Voss Municipality: Coat of arms

 The original coat of arms was granted on 8 July 1977 and was in use until 1 January 2020, when the municipality was enlarged.
 The official blazon is "Gules, a deer stag argent" (På raud grunn ein opprett kvit hjort).
 This means the arms have a red field (background) and the charge is a deer stag with antlers.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms are based on the seal of Peter, who was the owner of the farm Finne in Voss, one of the largest farms in Western Norway during the Middle Ages.
 He used a silver deer on a red background as his personal coat of arms in 1303.
 His son also used a deer on his seals, as did most of their relatives until 1460.
 The shape and position of the deer varied, but it always was the main figure.
 The arms were designed by Hallvard Trætteberg.
 The municipal flag was nearly the same design as the coat of arms, the main difference was the placement of the deer legs.

-A new coat of arms was granted in 2019 for use starting on 1 January 2020 after the merger of Voss and Granvin.
+A new coat of arms was granted in 2019 for use starting on 1 January 2020 after the merger of Voss Municipality and Granvin Municipality.
 The decision was made to blend the old municipalities' previous arms, so the design from Granvin and the colors from Voss were chosen for the new arms.
 The official blazon is "Gules, a fiddle argent in bend sinister" (På raud grunn ei sølv fele, skråstilt venstre-høgre).
 This means the arms have a red field (background) and the charge is a hardanger fiddle (Hardingfele), a Norwegian folk instrument.
 The fiddle has a tincture of argent.
 The area has an active folk-music tradition.
 The arms were designed by Øyvind Kvamme.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has seven parishes (sokn) in Voss.
+The Church of Norway has seven parishes (sokn) in Voss Municipality.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.